Weltraumschaf/blog.weltraumschaf.de/content/blog/Hardening-Your-SSHd-with-Ansible.md

 ## Change the TCP Port

 This is a dead simple advice and I do this since ages.
-It is quite obvious that SSHd listening on default port 22 are easy targets and it is no thrill to change this to any other number.
+It is quite obvious that SSHd listening on default port 22 is an easy target and it is no thrill to change this to any other number.
 Obviously you should not use a port number used for other services.
-If you are paranoid you can set on each host a different port.
+If you are paranoid you can set a different port on each host.
 To change the port simply change the `Port` directive in `/etc/ssh/sshd_config`.
-As a Ansible task this will look like:
+As a Ansible task this looks like:

 ```yaml
 - name: Setup alternate SSHd port